-Matthew E. Price focuses on constitutional and regulatory litigation for clients in a diverse array of industries, with a particular emphasis on energy.
+Matthew E. Price focuses on constitutional and regulatory litigation for clients in an array of industries, with a particular emphasis on energy.
 Named as a Law360 Energy MVP in 2018, recent matters have involved challenges to federal agency action under the Administrative Procedure Act; preemption and dormant commerce clause issues arising from state regulatory initiatives; and First Amendment rights.
-He has argued numerous appeals and dispositive motions, most recently securing victory in the DC Circuit concerning a redesign of the electricity markets serving the mid-Atlantic, and in the Illinois Supreme Court, concerning the rules governing the development of new electric transmission lines.
+He has argued numerous appeals and dispositive motions.
+Most recently, in the Second Circuit and Seventh Circuit, he successfully defended state programs to compensate nuclear power plants for generating electricity without emitting carbon dioxide.

 Mr. Price has an active pro bono practice in the area of refugee and immigration law, and he has represented victims of human trafficking in civil litigation against their traffickers.
 He is the author of Rethinking Asylum: History, Purpose, and Limits, published by Cambridge University Press in 2009.